Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 - Pet-friendly building (cats and small dogs welcome, $50/month pet rent)

-Neighborhood Context (2-3 sentences): Help prospective tenants visualize the lifestyle: “Temescal offers Oakland’s best combination of walkable urban amenities and neighborhood charm.
-Enjoy weekly farmers markets, diverse restaurants from Burmese to Mexican, independent bookstores, and easy access to Lake Merritt and Piedmont Avenue.”
+Neighborhood Context (2–3 sentences): Help prospective tenants visualize daily life in the area.
+“Temescal offers Oakland’s best combination of walkable urban amenities and neighborhood character.
+Enjoy weekly farmers markets, diverse restaurants, independent bookstores, and easy access to Lake Merritt and Piedmont Avenue.”

-Application Process (1-2 sentences): Set clear expectations: “To schedule a showing, please respond with a brief introduction and your desired viewing time.
-Qualified applicants should have verifiable income of 2.5x monthly rent and good rental history.”
+Application Process (1–2 sentences): Set clear expectations upfront.
+“To schedule a showing, respond with a brief introduction and your preferred viewing time.
+Qualified applicants should have verifiable income of 2.5x monthly rent and positive rental history.”

 Once your listing generates inquiries, efficiently managing showings and applications determines how quickly you fill vacancies with quality tenants.
-Oakland’s competitive rental market requires responsiveness – properties that respond to inquiries within 2 hours receive approximately 2.5x more showing requests than those responding in 6+ hours.
+Oakland’s competitive rental market rewards responsiveness — properties that respond to inquiries within two hours receive significantly more showing requests than those responding after six or more hours.

 Showing Coordination Strategy

 Oakland’s geographic spread and Bay Area traffic patterns require strategic showing scheduling.
-Properties located near BART stations benefit from public transit access, while properties in hillside neighborhoods or East Oakland require car access for most prospective tenants.
+Properties near BART stations benefit from strong public transit access, while properties in hillside neighborhoods or East Oakland require car access for most prospective tenants.
+Matching your showing format to the property’s location and current demand level saves time and improves conversion rates.

-Open Houses (Recommended for Peak Season): Schedule 2-3 hour windows (typically Saturday/Sunday 10am-1pm or 1pm-4pm) allowing multiple prospects to view simultaneously.
-Open houses work effectively in high-demand neighborhoods during May-August when inquiry volume peaks.
-This approach reduces your time investment to 2-3 hours regardless of prospect number, creates implicit competition that encourages faster decisions, and allows prospects to visit without advance scheduling.
+Schedule 2–3 hour windows — typically Saturday or Sunday from 10am–1pm or 1pm–4pm — allowing multiple prospects to view simultaneously.
+Open houses work effectively in high-demand neighborhoods during May–August when inquiry volume peaks.
+This approach limits your time investment to a fixed window regardless of prospect count, creates implicit competition that encourages faster decision-making, and allows prospects to visit without advance scheduling.

-Individual Appointments: Necessary during slower seasons or for properties requiring more explanation.
-Schedule 15-20 minute windows with 5-10 minute buffers between appointments.
-Individual showings provide opportunities to address specific tenant questions, accommodate working professionals’ scheduling constraints, and maintain better security control.
+Individual showings are necessary during slower seasons or for properties that require more explanation.
+Schedule 15–20 minute windows with 5–10 minute buffers between appointments.
+Individual showings give you the opportunity to address specific tenant questions, accommodate working professionals’ scheduling constraints, and maintain better security control throughout the process.

-Self-Showing Technology: Increasingly popular for property managers with larger portfolios.
-Smart lock systems like KeyCafe or Rently allow prospects to access properties using mobile apps after identity verification.
-This approach reduces showing coordination time by 80-90%, accommodates prospects’ scheduling flexibility, and works well for properties in secure buildings, though it requires upfront technology investment of $100-$300 per property.
+Self-showing platforms like Rently and Latch allow prospective tenants to schedule and access showings via smartphone after verifying their identity, without requiring the landlord to be present.
+This approach reduces showing coordination time by 80–90%, accommodates prospects’ scheduling flexibility, and works well for properties in secure buildings.
+The upfront technology investment of $100–$300 per property typically pays back quickly for managers handling 10 or more units.

 Screening and Selection